TylerAuer/fruit/README.md

 - Chart that tracks how a fruit's average position has changed over time
 - Toggle to show your placement over each chart
 - Percentiles for your ratings (ex: You like the taste of (fruit_name) more than x% of raters)

-### Other

-- Link to actual comic without the title (maybe in a modal).
-Email Randall Munroe to